kevenv/kevenv.github.io/templates/blog/cuda_hello.md

 }
 ```

-We can immediately see the ressemblance to usual C code however some things are different.
+We can immediately see the resemblance to usual C code however some things are different.

-The `__global__` attribute signals that the given function should be run on the GPU, in CUDA parlance this is known as a "CUDA kernel".
+The `__global__` attribute signals that the given function should be run on the GPU instead of the CPU, in CUDA parlance this is known as a "CUDA kernel".

 To launch our `hello` kernel we must use the syntax `hello<<<1,1>>>()`.
 The meaning of the `<<<1,1>>>` will be explained in the next tutorial in details but in this case it specifies that the kernel should run only on a single thread.

-Finally we must call `cudaDeviceSynchronize()` to make sure that the kernel finishes executing since kernels on the GPU runs asynchronously to the CPU.
+Finally we must call `cudaDeviceSynchronize()` to ensure that the kernel finishes executing since kernels on the GPU runs asynchronously to the CPU.

-Note that we can use `printf` on the GPU (and CPU) with `#include <stdio.h>`.
+Note that we can use `printf()` on the GPU (and CPU) with `#include <stdio.h>`.

 To compile our program we must use the `nvcc` compiler `nvcc hello.cu -o hello`.
-After running our program `./hello` we should see "hello world!" printed on the screen.
+After running our program with `./hello` we should see "hello world!" printed on the screen.

-The source code for this tutorial is available on [github](https://github.com/kevenv/cuda_exercises/tree/master/hello).

 ## Tools
 When developping CUDA programs, a bunch of tools can be useful: